Yuki69Okita/Simple-projects/Guessing game/README.md

 - What I see in those two versions:
   - Version 1 is very simple comparison to version 2
   - Version 2 have many statements
-  - Version 2 have a "tiny" problem:
+  - Version 2 - kind of fixed
-    - when user type something different from h, l and c
-      - it's printing not possible number
-      - I will fix it someday
-    - enter issue
 - There is plenty of room to improve but for now I'm happy with results